When it comes to skincare, several vitamins play a role in promoting healthy skin.

 Garden of Life Vitamin C

-Vitamin E: Another potent antioxidant, vitamin E helps protect the skin from damage caused by environmental factors like UV rays and pollution.
-It moisturizes the skin, reduces inflammation, and can improve the overall texture and appearance of the skin.
+Vitamin E: As another powerful antioxidant, vitamin E helps protect skin from damage caused by environmental factors like UV rays and pollution.
+It can also moisturize skin, reduce inflammation, and improve its overall texture and appearance.
 It can help improve the skin’s texture and reduce the signs of aging, such as fine lines and wrinkles.

 Nature Made Vitamin E

-Provides 180 mg (400 IU) of Vitamin E, which help neutralize free radicals in the body and supports a healthy immune system.
+This supplement provides 180 mg (400 IU) of Vitamin E, an antioxidant that helps neutralize free radicals and supports a healthy immune system.
+These softgels are gluten-free with no added colors, artificial flavors, or preservatives.

-United States Pharmacopeia (USP) Verified, #1 Pharmacist Recommended Vitamin & Supplement Brand.
+The product is also United States Pharmacopeia (USP) Verified and comes from the #1 Pharmacist Recommended Vitamin & Supplement Brand.

 Vitamin D: Often referred to as the “sunshine vitamin,” vitamin D is essential for overall health, including skin health.
 It helps maintain the skin’s barrier function, supports immune function, and may contribute to a healthy complexion.
 While the primary source of vitamin D is sunlight, it can also be obtained through dietary sources and supplements.
 It helps regulate the skin’s immune system, supports wound healing, and may contribute to the management of certain skin conditions.